haoeric/haoeric.github.io/_posts/Portfolio/2016-07-21-my-research_work.md

 - *"ARG-walker: Inference of Individual Specific Strengths of Meiotic Recombination Hotspots by Population Genomics Analysis"*. **BMC Genomics**, 2015. ([First Author](http://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-16-S12-S1))

 - *"Optimization of production conditions for mushroom polysaccharides with high yield and antitumor activity"*. **Carbohydrate Polymers**, 2012. ([Third Author](https://www.researchgate.net/publication/256975016_Optimization_of_production_conditions_for_mushroom_polysaccharides_with_high_yield_and_antitumor_activity))

+### <u>Patent</u>

+- *"Method for Detection and Quantification of Genetic Alterations"*. **10201805450Y**, 2018.

+- *"Methods for Identifying Clusters in a Dataset, Methods of Analyzing Cytometry Data with the Aid of a Computer and Methods of Detecting Cell Sub-populations in a Plurality of Cells"*. **US 2017-0371886 A1**, 2017.

+- *"ModalGATE: An Efficient Gating Algorithm Facilitating Automated and Reproducible Analysis of Flow Cytometry Data"*. **SIGN/P/09834/00/SG**, 2017.

 ### <u>Developed Softwares</u>